 This is a meta data type that makes it possible for you to link another connection to your object.
 Typical usage is when defining Bundles or Pipe in Pipe.
 You then link the category you wish the user to be able to add into the carrier pipe

-Category - Select the connection category from the list which is comprised of; Umbilical, Production, Water Injection, Gas Injection, Gas Lift, Electrical Lead, Hydraulic Lead, MEG, Methanol, Fiber Optic Lead, Service Line, Cable, Power Cable, and Bundle.
+Category - Select the connection category from the list which is comprised of; Umbilical, Production, Water Injection, Gas Injection, Gas Lift, Electrical Lead, Hydraulic Lead, MEG, Methanol, Fiber Optic Lead, Service Line, Cable, Power Cable, Bundle, Mooring, and Pigging.

 Connections - Select the connection allowed connection type from the list which is comprised of; Umbilical, Oil Production, Water Injection, Gas Injection, Gas Lift, Electrical Lead, Hydraulic Lead, and MEG.